by Todd Walker

 I also made a hook for the toggle system.
 Notch the top of the hook safely with a knife and tie a 12 inch piece of line around the notch.
 Tie a loop in the long tag end for your toggle stick to go through.
 This hook will allow you lower the pot close to the fire keeping the bank line farther away from the heat.

 This set up is simple, sturdy, and functional.
-Wrap your tripod in a tarp or canvas drop cloth to smoke the thawing meat in your freezer.
+If the power goes out for a while, wrap your tripod in a tarp or canvas drop cloth to smoke the thawing meat in your freezer.
 Just a thought.

 Only thing missing is a few squirrels.